zohaib896/Doodle/ReadMe.txt

 -	find the code in two python solution files for producer.py and consumer.py in base dir.
 Find a suitable data structure for counting and implement a simple counting mechanism, output the results to stdout
--	Find the solution in  file named Counting.py in base dir
+-	Find the solution in  file named Counting.py in base dir The python files can be executed in any pyton editor (pycharm , jupyter notebook etc )

 How can you scale it to improve throughput?
 The main way we scale data consumption from a Kafka topic is by adding more consumers to the consumer group.
 It is a common operation for Kafka consumers to do high-latency operations such as writing to databases or a time-consuming computation.